There are several degree and certificate options offered within Psychology at SOU including:

 The Psychology Major

 A major in Psychology requires a minimum of 57 credit hours in Psychology plus additional required courses from outside the major.
-You can obtain a copy of the undergraduate program form used by faculty advisors to help guide you through the requirements for a degree in psychology: Psychology Program Plan
+The 2021-22 Psychology Program Plan is coming soon!

-Learn more about the two options for the required Psychology Capstone Courses (PSY 498 & PSY 499)
+Learn more about the required Psychology Capstone Course (PSY 425)

 Interested in declaring Psychology as your Major?
 Register for PSY 211: The Psychology Major.